NexPlayer/iOS-SDK/properties.md

 ### NXPropertySetLiveBackOff

-Sets the SmoothStreamingLiveBackOffproperty when playing Smooth Streaming content.
+Sets the SmoothStreamingLiveBackOff property when playing Smooth Streaming content.
 This property sets the duration of content (closest to live) that cannot yet be accessed or downloaded by the player.
 It is like setting how long to wait before asking for the latest fragment in a live presentation, and thus basically sets the played "live" point back from the actual live content available on the server.

-The end-to-end latency of the player (what is being played "live" in the player compared to what is available live on the server) is at least the duration ofLiveBackOffadded to the duration set forLivePlaybackOffsetwith NXPropertySetLiveBackOffset.
+The end-to-end latency of the player (what is being played "live" in the player compared to what is available live on the server) is at least the duration ofLiveBackOff added to the duration set for LivePlaybackOffset with NXPropertySetLiveBackOffset.

 - Type: unsigned int
 - Units:msec